-- IVSSUK – This is the agent that we used to ship our vehicle from Panama to Colombia.
+- IVSSUK – We used this agent to ship our vehicle from Panama to Colombia.
 Extremely professional, communicative, and trustworthy.
 They are the leader when it comes to helping overlanders ship their vehicles all across the world.

-- Overlander Embassy – A new shop dedicated both to shipping and vehicle maintenance and fixes.
+- Overlander Embassy is a new shop dedicated to shipping, vehicle maintenance, and repairs.
 Based in Panama City, Alejandro works tirelessly to serve overlanders.
-For more budget conscious travelers, the Overlander Embassy is a fantastic option and if you take their service, they let you camp at their shop free of charge.
+For more budget-conscious travelers, the Overlander Embassy is a fantastic option, and if you take their service, they let you camp at their shop free of charge.

 If you’re traveling from Panama to Colombia, you’ll need the following documents (original & copies):

-- The below steps must be done at least 1 business day in advance of the ship’s cut-off date.
+- The steps below must be done at least one business day before the ship’s cut-off date.

 - Drive your vehicle to the DIJ Vehicle Inspection location.
-You must arrive between 6-7:30am.
+You must arrive between 6 and 7:30 am.

 - Once you arrive, go inside the building and take a number.
 That is your place in line.

-- Present to the inspector the original and 1 copy each of your passport, vehicle registration, and TIP.
+- Present the original and one copy of each of your passports, vehicle registrations, and TIPs to the inspector.

-- Afterwards, the inspector will tell you to return at 2pm to a nearby building to collect your authorization form.
+- Afterward, the inspector will tell you to return at 2 pm to a nearby building to collect your authorization form.